This is why you should trust our list of the best monitors

 We may make money if you click one of the links to buy a laptop.
 That means we want you to be happy with your purchase, so you come back to us again the next time you need something.

 This gets our pick as the best overall monitor for a number of reasons.
 Chief among them is its versatility: it's a great monitor for work, entertainment or gaming.
 It also supports AMD Freesync for smoother gaming and impressively low input lag.
 It also has a lovely stand design.

-We’re in the midst of reviewing the latest wave of monitors and have a separate guide for gaming monitors.
-But if you’re on the market for an all-round good home office monitor or decent one for creative work then there are plenty of great ones listed in this guide.
-If you’re not on a strict budget the Samsung U32E850R is the best all-round monitor we’ve tested, featuring wonderfully accurate colours, 4K resolution panel and insane maximum brightness.
+But if you’re on the market now then the Samsung U32E850R is the best all-round monitor we’ve tested, featuring wonderfully accurate colours, 4K resolution panel and insane maximum brightness.
 If you’re after something a little less expensive the Dell U2417H is the best value monitor around, though it’s low ppi will put off most creatives.

 If you’re a photographer, designer or digital painter make sure to scroll down to the bottom of the list to check out our current picks of the best professional monitors.

 How we test

 For our reviews we use a combination of our own intuition and experience along with more quantitative tools.
 These include the X-Rite i1 Display Pro for getting brightness, contrast and accuracy figures.
 We also use this tool to calibrate screens to see what they’re capable of at their absolute best.
 We also use a Leo Bodnar input lag tester to see how suitable each panel is for gaming.

 - Superb for watching video as well as working

 - Tidy design with excellent stand